project-chip/connectedhomeip/examples/lock-app/infineon/psoc6/README.md

           $ cd ~/connectedhomeip
           $ rm -rf out/

+*To build with Infineon Hardware Security Module-OPTIGA™ Trust M for Device attestation and other security use cases, please refer to the [Building with OPTIGA™ Trust M as HSM](#build-trustm-hsm) for more instructions*

 ## Flashing the Application

 -   Put CY8CKIT-062S2-43012 board on KitProg3 CMSIS-DAP Mode by pressing the